didrocks/website/content/blog/ubuntu-artful-gs-transition.16.md

 ## Different kind of sessions

-Any new Ubuntu installation will have two sessions available at most, whose basename is "Ubuntu":
+Any new Ubuntu installation will have two sessions available at most, whose base name is "Ubuntu":

 * The "Ubuntu" session corresponds to GNOME Shell experience with our modifications (Ubuntu Dock, appindicator support, our theme, small behavior changes…).
 You have probably seen those and followed their development on previous blog posts.
 This is the default session running under Wayland.
 * The "Ubuntu on Xorg" session, being similar to the previous one, but running on Xorg as the name indicates :) Users who can't run Wayland (using nvidia proprietary driver or unsupported hardware) should be automatically fallbacked and only presented with that session.